-As organizations continue to look for ways to reduce costs and improve efficiencies, one particular technology that is growing in popularity is that of Robotic Process Automation (RPA).
-According to a recent report by Deloitte, 53% of organizations surveyed have either implemented or begun incorporating robotic process automation into their invoice processing strategy.
-This is expected to lead to near-universal adoption within the next five years.
+As organizations continue to look for ways to reduce costs and improve efficiencies, one technology that is growing in popularity is robotic process automation (RPA) in accounts payable.
+According to a recent report by Deloitte, 78% of organizations surveyed are already implementing robotic process automation, and another 16% plan to incorporate RPA into their invoice processing and AP automation strategy in the next three years.
+This adds up to near-universal adoption within the next few years.

-Robotic Process Automation is a software known as a ‘robot’, capable of replacing humans to automate repetitive, rules-based tasks and processes.
-By interacting with existing IT applications, RPA software is able to capture and interpret such tasks and then automate them on a continuous basis.
-With a digital workforce in place, employees are then enabled to dedicate more of their time towards customers and other higher value tasks.
+Robotic process automation is robotic-like software that replaces humans to automate repetitive, rule-based tasks, and processes.
+By interacting with existing IT applications, RPA software captures, interprets, and then automates recurring tasks continuously.
+With a digital workforce in place, employees are then free to dedicate more of their time towards customers and other higher-value tasks.

 A Robotic Process Automation System at Work

-The tasks and processes that robotic process automation generally takes on are repetitive and mundane and therefore, typically considered as lacking in the value to warrant automation via a new, core system.
+Robotic process automation can get put on the back burner because the tasks and processes it takes on are repetitive and mundane.
+Those processes may be considered as lacking in enough value to warrant automation via a new core system.

-Robotic process automation software can communicate with and learn from existing IT applications.
-There is no need for the implementation of brand new systems, meaning it is both cost-efficient as well as effective.
+However, robotic process automation software can communicate with and learn from existing IT applications.
+As a result, there is no need to implement brand new systems, meaning RPA is both cost-efficient and effective.

-All RPA platforms, regardless of the software provider, comprise of some basic functions that together build the ‘robot’.
+All RPA platforms, regardless of the software provider, comprise of a few basic functions that build the ‘robot’.

 - Recorder – The recorder is a particularly important component at the development and implementation stage.
-It records both mouse and keyboard movements so that regular processes can be recorded and then automated on a continuous basis.
+It records both mouse and keyboard movements so that regular processes can be recorded and then automated continuously.

-- Development Studio – Robot configuration and training takes place within the developmental studio.
+- Development Studio – Robot configuration and training take place within the developmental studio.
 Sets of instructions and decision-making logic are coded for robots to execute.

 - Extensions and Plugins – Most platforms allow for the addition of plugins and extensions to enhance the running of bots.
 Such plugins include e-mail, PDF, Word, Excel, and web integration.